cloudxabide/matrix.lab/Foo/OpenShift_Container_Platform_4.md

 | Compute (Storage) | RHCOS             | 8    | 24 GB       | 120 GB  | 3          | - | 24   | 72  | 360 (*) |
 |                   |                   |      |             |         | **totals** | = | 36   | 120 | 720     |

+(*)  This will depend on projected storage usage.
+Keep in mind that OCS uses CEPH with 3x replication.
+Meaning storage required is N * 3, where is N is the usable storage.
+CEPH *does* use COW which can optimally utilize the storage.
+(Infra) - EFK stack
+(Storage) - OCS

 #### Total Cluster Allocation
 |  Phase            | Operating System  | vCPU | Virtual RAM | Storage | Qty        |   | vCPU | RAM | Storage |
 |:------------------|:------------------|:----:|:------------|:--------|:-----------|:-:|-----|:-----|:------- |